 At Equinox we believe that a holistic approach is the only way to help young men truly heal from trauma.
-We treat the entire person (mind, body and spirit).
-It is our belief that cutting-edge and evidence-based therapeutic approaches such as EMDR, neurofeedback, somatic experiencing, Trauma-Focused Adventure Therapy, Trauma-Focused Equine Assisted Psychotherapy (TF-EAP), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and gender-specific addictions treatment are essential to your son’s healing process.
+We treat the entire person, mind, body, and spirit.
+It is our belief that cutting-edge and evidence-based therapeutic approaches such as EMDR, neurofeedback, somatic experiencing, Trauma-Focused Adventure Therapy, Group therapy, Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and gender-specific addictions treatment are essential to your son’s healing process.
 Of equal importance is his ability to experience empowerment in our academic, residential, and adventure-based programming.
 Of absolute greatest importance, however, are the relationships that your son builds while at Equinox.

 At Equinox, we work to integrate the healing of a young person’s mind, body and soul.
 While there is great value in talk therapy, the experiential model holds a special place in the work we do.
 Through the use of this model our boys have another opportunity to clear away distorted lenses that have clouded their vision of themselves, their relationship to peers, as well as their relationship with their family.